 Just like Later, Publish by Crowdfire (formerly TakeOff) helps you schedule and manage your Instagram posts.
 Publish crunches the numbers to tell you the best time to post, and suggests the hashtags to reach people outside your group of followers.
 This app claims to help you increase comments and likes, and you can schedule up to 10 posts per day on one account with the free version.
 It's available for both Apple and Android devices.

-Instagram may not allow posting from third-party apps, but luckily these tools that can make your day a lot easier.
-You can save a ton of time by preparing any post ahead of time, and just hitting a button when the app prompts you to post.
+These tools that can make your day a lot easier - you can save a ton of time by preparing any post ahead of time, and just hitting a button when the app prompts you to post.

 Scheduling helps, but it should definitely not be your only method of posting.
 Instagram was designed for capturing and sharing "in the now" moments, so you should try to post spontaneously as well as schedule posts in advance.
 And the ability to schedule should never distract you from interacting with people—that's the point of all of this social media, after all!